hvirgenmarquez/Elk-Stack/README.md

   - Further, in order to add a 3rd layer of security, I used an ansible container.
       - The Jumpbox Provisioner has 1 purpose: to connect to an ansible container, which is named "focused_poincare", to connect further down the Network Hiearchy.
       - focused_poincare has a generated SSH-key that is programmed into the webservers and elk server, making it the only available method for access to the rest of the network setup.

-Further down the Network Hiearchy you will find the webservers and the Elk server.
+- Further down the Network Hiearchy you will find the webservers and the Elk server.
 The webservers are named Web-1 and Web-2 (and for the purpose of this project, I also added Web-3 for educational purposes), and the Elk Server is Web-3.
-These servers are installed with the Filebeat and Metricbeat services to allow for monitoring using the Kibana interface:
--  Filebeat is a log-collection service, it collects detailed log data of activity detected within the hosts configured.
-   - Filebeat is great to find information about what may be happening to your server, or if someone is trying to break into your server.
-      - SSH login attempts are recorded using filebeat's log data service.
-This allows for a defensive supervision of the network activity in your Elk Stack setup.
--  Metricbeat is another log-collection service, however unlike Filebeat, Metricbeat provides details on CPU activity, available memory, etc.,
-   - Metricbeat is useful to see if any particiular stress if affecting your servers.
-By monitoring the CPU, memory, network activity, and more, Metricbeat allows for a more   technical analysis of your server's activities.

 Additonally, the network structure has a split between virtual networks.
 There are two different virtual networks (VN): Red-Team VN and ELK VN.
 -  These two different Virtual Networks have their own Network Security Groups (NSG), each NSG allows for a different configuration to allow the ELK Stack Configuration to properly work (will explain further down).